bgcarlisle/Numbat/README.md

 * Multiple reference manager (under "Manage reference sets")—allows for easy removal of doubled references and automatic checking that doing so won't leave "orphan" citations or extractions
 * New "large table data" element
 * Session variable collision bug fixed—now you can have multiple installations of Numbat on the same domain without them screwing each other up!
+* Optional "reminders" for previously-entered values for citations

 ## Contact info